Outfitting the Vests

 Gamebag

 Can’t do much about birds, they go into the gamebag, which these days is built from HD mesh fabric that helps them cool down more quickly.
 If you’re really concerned with cooling things down to maintain meat quality, consider gutting birds and pushing green grass into the cavity, or better yet swing by the truck and drop them in a cooler.
+Not a bad idea to have a couple of baggies along for hard hit birds that bleed excessively to avoid a mess.

 Loose water containers are heavy and tend to bounce around loose in a gamebag.
 There is a mesh pouch built in up against the waist belt, roughly 9″ x 9″, that will secure water bottles and small hydration reservoirs, or even extra bags of shells very efficiently.
 Our 54 oz bottle is oblong in shape and soft enough to create a really comfortable lumbar bump into the waist belt, whether empty or full.
 In this location we use the big bottle as a reservoir to fill the 32 oz side bottles when they get low.
 If using a reservoir, we’ve found it best to run the drinking tube forward under the off-shooting shoulder and up to fasten on the sternum strap.

-Gallery/Outfitting the Vest
+Outfitting the Vest

-Hunting in Open Country
+Hunting in mostly Open Country

 Hunting in the Thick Stuff

 The vests can be pared down in size and profile to help hunters pass through thickets and aspen saplings hunting grouse and woodcock.
 We created the grouse pockets to lay flatter on the body and ride more in front.
 Their wider and shorter shape keeps them high enough to miss the thighs when walking, and the fold-over flaps will lock out debris that tends to collect anywhere it can.
 They use snaps instead of Velcro, and make shell access a little slower than the open long pockets.
-A belt mount shell holder can help for a couple of quick loads.
-If you want to stick with long pockets and slim down some, consider a hydration reservoir like the Hydrapak 1.5 and 2L models on the site and pull off the 32 oz water holsters.
-You’ll instantly be 6″ narrower at the hips and be surprised at how small the vest feels.
+Shotshell Strips can be Velcro-mounted on the grouse pocket flaps and work pretty well.

 Switching From Long Pocket to Grouse Pockets